josbeir/cakephp-mercure/README.md

 ### Setting Authorization Cookies

-#### Using the Component (Recommended for Separation of Concerns)
+#### Using the Component

-For centralized, testable authorization logic, use the `MercureComponent` in controllers.
+For centralized authorization logic, use the `MercureComponent` in controllers.
 Topics added via the component are automatically available in your views:

 ```php
 class BooksController extends AppController